Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Place wrong flexibility offers on the FM}

-Flexibility offers are placed on the market by either aggregators or large flexibility asset owners.
-If flexibility offers on the market do not reflect the actual flexibility potential, flexibility activation will likely not match the problem to solve.
-State-sponsored actors or insiders could tamper flexibility offers or place wrong offers on the market in the name of verified market participants.
+If offers on the market do not reflect the actual potential, flexibility activations will likely not match the problem to solve.
+State-sponsored actors or insiders could tamper offers or place wrong offers on the market in the name of verified market participants.
 In less serious cases aggregators will have to pay a refund.
-However, in severe cases critical grid conditions might not be solved by a \gls{DSO} due to dependency on a wrong flexibility offer.
+In severe cases critical grid conditions might not be solved by wrong flexibility offers.